YoeriNijs/vienna/README.md

 - Waiting (@waiting)
 - Wheel (@wheel)

-To listen to an event on one element, just add the @ mark.
+To listen to an event on one element, just add the @mark.
 For instance:

 `custom.component.ts`